 Drop-in Backpacking, Registration, and Degree Audit Checks

-LSA advisors will help you select courses and backpack for the fall semester.
+LSA advisors will help you select courses and backpack for the spring, summer, and/or fall semesters.
 The advisors can also show you how to run an unofficial audit check to see what you might still be missing towards your degree requirements.

 Please bring a laptop, if possible.

 Center for Global and Intercultural Study (CGIS) provides undergraduate students from diverse academic backgrounds with a wide variety of global engagement and learning opportunities around the world.
 CGIS currently offers more than 90 programs in 40 different countries that span the globe.
 CGIS programming features semester-long study abroad options, 3–10 week long programs during spring and summer, and academic- and calendar-year programs.

 International Student English Language Resources for international students, scholars and family members are available – on and off campus – for assistance writing papers; tips on listening comprehension and note-taking; translation services; and lessons in English as a Second Language (ESL).